Neural dust: Neural prosthetics

 Some examples of neural prostheses include cochlear implants that can aid in restoring hearing, artificial silicon retina microchips that have shown to be effective in treating retinal degeneration from retinitis pigmentosa, and even motor prostheses that could offer the capability for movement in those affected with quadriplegia or disorders like amyotrophic lateral sclerosis.
 The use of neural dust in conjunction with motor prostheses could allow for a much finer control of movement.

 Electrostimulation

-While methods of electrical stimulation of nerves and brain tissue have already been employed for some time, the size and wireless nature of neural dust allows for advancement in clinical applications of the technique.
+While methods of electrical stimulation of nerves and brain tissue have already been employed for some time, the size and wireless nature of neural dust could allow for advancement in clinical applications of the technique.
 Importantly, because traditional methods of neurostimulation and certain forms of nerve stimulation such as spinal cord stimulation use implanted electrodes that remain connected to wires, the risk of infection and scarring is high.
 While these risks are not a factor in the use of neural dust, the challenge of applying sufficient electrical current to the sensor node, is still present.